 Biography

-He was previously a postdoctoral fellow at DPIR, University of Oxford, a Marie Curie fellow (IF) at the University of Macedonia (2015-2017), a visiting fellow at the University of Sussex (2016) and a lecturer at the University of Amsterdam (2013-2015).
+Manolis is the Deputy Project Manager of the SEESOX programme.
+He was previously a postdoctoral fellow and the Onassis Foundation Research Fellow at the Department of Politics & International Relations (DPIR), a Marie Curie postdoctoral fellow at the University of Macedonia (2015-2017), a visiting fellow at the University of Sussex (2016) and a lecturer at the University of Amsterdam (2013-2015).
 His academic interests broadly concern the study of migration and nationalism.
-He has researched and published on immigrant-native relations, ethnic boundaries and categorization, everyday nationhood, migration decision-making, brain drain, and intra-EU mobility in the post-2008 period.
-Manolis has studied Geography and Sociology (with honours) and completed his PhD in 2013 in Anthropology.
-His MA studies were supported by a Nuffic Huygens Scholarship, and his PhD research by an IKY scholarship from the Dutch and Greek states, respectively.
+He has done research and published on immigrant-native relations, ethnic boundaries and categorisation, everyday nationhood, migration decision-making, brain drain, and intra-EU mobility in the post-2008 period.

 Selected publications